 Start Amendment Part

-For the reasons set forth in the preamble, GSA is proposing to revise 41 CFR part 102-82 to read as follows:End Amendment Part
+For the reasons set forth in the preamble, GSA is revising 41 CFR part 102-82 to read as follows:End Amendment Part

 PART 102-82—UTILITY SERVICES

 - What does this part cover?

 - What are the governing authorities for this part?

 - Who must comply with the provisions of this part?